 “I think individuals are already using marijuana.
 Senator Ebbin said it, this goes back centuries.
 What we’re doing now is we’re just making it equitable and stopping the disproportionate arrest of individuals.
 So that’s really the message here,” Northam said.

-Under the new law, it will be legal to possess less than one ounce of cannabis for personal use and grow up to four plants at home in Virginia.
+Under the new law, it is legal to possess less than one ounce of cannabis for personal use and grow up to four plants at home in Virginia.
 Smoking in public, underage use, and driving during or after using marijuana will still be against the law, which the sponsors of the legislation made clear following the ceremony.

 “It is illegal to drive while smoking pot now.
 It will be after July 1.
 No one should do it,” House Majority Leader Del.
 Charniele Herring (D - Fairfax) said.

 “Smoking in public is not legal.
 There’s a penalty for smoking in public, and we want to keep it away from young people,” Sen. Adam Ebbin (D-Alexandria) added.

 Most Republicans, some law enforcement agencies, and certain substance abuse organizations raised concerns that the new law will lead to higher use among youth, despite legislative guardrails, further expand the black market in Virginia before legal sales begin in 2024, and does not go far enough to prevent abuse and misuse.

 Del.
 Chris Head (R - Roanoke) called the bill “a train wreck,” during debate on the bills earlier this month.

 “The hard-fought compromise that barely made it out of this chamber and over to the Senate has just been discarded.
 And why is that?
 It’s because some activists want marijuana legalized and they want it legalized now, consequences be damned," he said.

 Northam said his message following the ceremonial signing is that Virginia will stop ruining lives and families over small amounts of cannabis.